Alzheimers Diagnosis And Drugs Market Size and Share

 Competitive Landscape

-Competition intensified once lecanemab and donanemab proved that plaque-clearing yields clinical benefit.
+Competition intensified once lecanemab and donanemab demonstrated that plaque clearance yields clinical benefit.
 Biogen and Eisai co-promote Leqembi, leveraging Biogen’s U.S. neurology sales force and Eisai’s global manufacturing.
 Eli Lilly, facing capacity bottlenecks, signed a contract-manufacturing pact with Samsung Biologics to double antibody output by 2026.
 Roche redirects resources to a tau-targeted small-molecule after its antibody setback, while Novartis invests in gene-editing spin-outs exploring APOE4 knock-down strategies.
 C2N Diagnostics and Quanterix engage in cross-licensing of antibody clones to broaden assay menus and secure hospital-lab stickiness.

 Digital entrants complicate the field.
-Google’s DeepMind teams with the University of Oxford to develop multimodal AI that integrates speech-pattern analytics with MRI, inching toward a software-as-medical-device submission for 2026.
+Google’s DeepMind teams up with the University of Oxford to develop multimodal AI that integrates speech pattern analytics with MRI, inching toward a software-as-medical-device submission for 2026.
 Apple embeds cognitive-assessment modules into watchOS, signaling a future in which consumer electronics feed clinical decision support.
 Patents around phospho-tau epitopes form a dense thicket; USPTO filings related to Alzheimer’s biomarkers jumped 28% in 2024.
 Mid-tier players hedge risk through option-based partnerships: Alector grants AbbVie regional marketing rights for a TREM2 agonist contingent on reaching Phase II endpoints.
 Overall, intellectual-property strength, AI enablement, and manufacturing scalability form the three pillars of durable advantage.

 AstraZeneca PLC